Length of contributions

 Reference to several sources

-Direct reference to an author (when using direct reference, the page on which the extract is located in the original work must be stated):
+Direct reference (the page on which the extract is in the original work must be stated):

 Reference examples in chapter LITERATURE